tarwn/lessthandot-hugo/blogs/content/posts/2012-01-09-meme-monday-what-is-the.md

 > I have seen this problem posted many times on newsgroups and It actually happened to a co-worker not too long ago

-> This 'problem’ can occur when you do an insert into Table A and there is at trigger defined that fires when the insert happens and this trigger does an insert into table B.
+> This 'problem' can occur when you do an insert into Table A and there is at trigger defined that fires when the insert happens and this trigger does an insert into table B.

 > What @@IDENTITY returns is actually the identity from Table B